-Esports Organizers Ban Competitor Following Sexual Misconduct Allegations
+E-sports Organizers Ban Competitor Following Sexual Misconduct Allegations

 Photographer Chris Bahn and 'Street Fighter V' competitor Leah “Gllty” Hayes were both accused of sexual misconduct and subsequently banned from upcoming fight-game tournaments.

-Esports Arena is a curated weekly roundup of the biggest stories in the world of online competitive gaming.
+E-sports Arena is a curated weekly roundup of the biggest stories in the world of online competitive gaming.

 Two members of the fighting game community have been banned from major events over the past week following allegations of sexual misconduct.

-Photographer Chris Bahn was accused on August 8 via a post on The On Blast Show's Facebook page, of "inappropriate sexual touching by multiple women."
+Photographer Chris Bahn was accused Aug.
+8 via a post on The On Blast Show's Facebook page, of "inappropriate sexual touching by multiple women."
 In the wake of the allegations, many tournament organizers, including CEO Gaming in Florida, Combo Breaker and NorthEast Championships organizer Big E Gaming, announced that Bahn would "no longer be welcome" at their events.

 The second incident involved Street Fighter V competitor Leah “Gllty” Hayes, who was accused by fellow player Dawn "Yohosie" Hosie via Twitter of "inappropriately and publically (sic)" touching her at an event in 2015.
 Many other players came forward with similar claims, prompting Hayes to respond, saying she “contributed to the toxic environment in my own ways."